-Inner Peace can be discovered when understanding many questions are actually asking about Inner Truth.
+Inner Peace can be discovered when understanding many questions are asking about Inner Truth.

 How Taoism helps a person discover acceptance

-- Taoism teaches you are here now, firmly in the moment: dancing from moment to moment.
-By embracing the ride of now, a person quickly learns: to let go of false attachments to past pains, learns building a future is just a way of deceiving oneself away from now… In this process of embracing life now… a person can let go enough to actually have a chance to see themselves truly by being present in their life.
+- Taoism teaches you are here now, firmly at the moment: dancing from moment to moment.
+By embracing the ride of now, a person quickly learns: to let go of false attachments to past pains, learns building a future is just a way of deceiving oneself away from now.
+In this process of embracing life now, a person can let go enough to have a chance to see themselves truly by being present in their life.

 If you are too busy holding on to the past or chasing the future:

-A strange thing happens at this point… A person discovers all the internal fractures once considered to be flaws and weaknesses… are actually beautiful… That in the light of living now… all aspects of our life makes us what we are… and that is wonderful.
-In living now… all futures are possible: opening up new “Possibilties” of 10,000 dreams where each one is valid… and it’s fun to play about, to flow as life weaves together into something unexpected….
+A strange thing happens at this point… A person discovers all the internal fractures once considered to be flaws and weaknesses, are beautiful.
+That in the light of living now, all aspects of our life makes us what we are, and that is wonderful.
+In living now, all futures are possible: opening up new “Possibilities” of 10,000 dreams where each one is valid… and it’s fun to play about, to flow as life weaves together into something unexpected.
 Because it’s always possible to accept who you are now.
-Inner Peace opens up as a person releases into their own nature.
+Inner Peace opens up as a person releases into their nature.

-- Is it an easy path to stop holding onto the futureNo… since it’s by planning and slowly building with a good plan that humans have built so many marvelous wonders.
+- Is it an easy path to stop holding onto the future?
+No!
+Since it’s by planning and slowly building a good plan that humans have built so many marvelous wonders.

 - It simply means to stop limiting yourself to expectations for the future.

-- It simply means to accept yourself now… honestly upon your own terms.
+- It simply means to accept yourself now, honestly upon your terms.

 One step at a time.

-This is the Taoist’s path for inner peace.
+Welcome to the Taoist’s path to inner peace.

 For Professional Assistance

 Julie and I teach from a wide collection of tools that will help you find peace.
-Often times addressing deeper truths require outside assistance to gain new angles that resolve out the internal conflict a person is holding.
-We teach you how to release judgements that hold you back.
-We work with Taoist and shamanic tools that will add grounded spiritual components to your personal practice.
+Often addressing deeper truths require outside assistance to gain new angles that resolve out the internal conflict a person is holding.
+We teach you how to release judgments that hold you back.
+We work with Taoist and shamanic tools that will add grounded spiritual components to your practice.